 This game is great to get some exercise in whilst indoors.
 Blow up some balloons and set up a line across the floor.
 Divide into two teams and have a team stand on either side.
 Then throw the balloon between the two teams and have a badminton match!
 Whichever team lets the balloon hits the ground lose and the other team gets a point.
 The first team to get 10 points wins!

 32. Dance Party

 Just because you are not outside, it doesn’t mean you can’t get moving!
 You and your family can have your very own dance party/disco.
-Start off by creating your own playlists of your favourite songs.
-You can have every member of the family pick 5 songs each that you can dance too, to add to your playlist, and then put it on shuffle.
-Move back the furniture, turn down the lights and add some fairy lights for a real disco affect.
+Start off by creating your own playlists of your favorite songs.
+You can have every member of the family pick 5 songs each that you can dance to, to add to your playlist, and then put it on shuffle.
+Move back the furniture, turn down the lights, and add some fairy lights for a real disco effect.
 Why not also have limbo competitions, play musical statues and bumps and either, best or worst dancer competitions.

 33. Play Cards